OpenWebAdvocacy/website/src/posts/owa-review-apple-dma-compliance-for-web.md

 Apple could have behaved differently here.
 They could have announced global rules allowing browser competition on iOS.
 These rules could include a minimum bar for security.
 They could have been working with the teams of each of the major browser vendors for months on what APIs they need and how to share them effectively.
 They could have upgraded their in-app browser (SFSafariViewController) and their Web App installation functionality to support the users choice of browser and to allow these third party browsers and Web Apps to compete fairly.
 They could significantly increase Safari's budget and fought to convince consumers of their vision for the Web in anticipation of intense mobile browser competition.

 Apple has done none of this.
-Even a generous observer would conclude their proposal seems designed to circumvent the intent and letter of the digital market act.
+Even a generous observer would conclude their proposal seems designed to circumvent the intent and letter of the digital markets act.
 Their announcement is dripping with disdain for the EU regulators.

 > These proposals seem less about complying with the DMA and more about maintaining Apple’s walled garden,